-BDSM tools, equipment, furniture, and toys are ever changing in their descriptions, partly due to the way in which adult retailers market such items.
-It should be noted that though the descriptions given here are as general as possible, the descriptions given for certain BDSM devices may vary from person to person.
+• BDSM tools, equipment, furniture, and toys are ever-changing in their descriptions, partly due to the way adult retailers market such items.
+Although the definitions given here are as general as possible, it should be noted that the descriptions for certain BDSM devices may vary from person to person.

 if you have any questions or comments about a term, email us